 : Click to create a new privacy mask.
 Privacy masks: Click to change the color of all privacy masks, or to delete all privacy masks permanently.
+Cell size: If you choose mosaic color, the privacy masks appear as pixilated patterns.
+Use the slider to change the size of the pixels.

-Mask x: Click to rename, disable, or permanently delete the mask.
+■ Mask x: Click to rename, disable, or permanently delete the mask.